 The key material in my work is the use of Ankara fabrics (Dutch wax printed cotton) native to most West Africa as a result of the tangled interrelationship between Africa and Europe and their respective economic and political histories.
 Fashion is the medium that has helped me enlighten people of my Yorùbá heritage, sharing the legacy through the fabrics used in my designs to connect people to Africa.

 The brand’s style aesthetic is Afro-Contemporary; you see the use of African and Asian inspired fabrics, with a strong Western twist.
 The combination of these three influences offers an interesting and diverse uniqueness to my work.
 The fabrics lend the boldness to the clothes which most often are tailored in clean lines and classy cuts.
 My main focus is on delivering quality, well-made clothing to customers with made-to-measure or ready-to-wear clothing.
 I work to deliver clothing that help make any occasion special.
-Be it a “special occasion” or a “because I'm worth it” moment, I aim to showcase an individual’s persona as an enthusiast in the art of fashion, thus identifying her as a Stylenspiration.
+Be it a “special occasion” or a “because I'm worth it” moment, I aim to showcase an individual’s persona as an enthusiast in the art of fashion.